 Cavities happen when bacteria and food left on the teeth after eating are not brushed away.
 Acid collects on a tooth, softening its enamel until a hole — or cavity — forms.

 Here's how to keep cavities away:

-Start good oral habits early.
+- Start good oral habits early.
 Teach kids to brush at least twice a day with fluoride toothpaste and to floss regularly.

 What Dental Problems Can Happen?

 If you are prone to tooth decay or gum disease, your kids might be at higher risk as well.
 So sometimes even the best brushing and flossing habits can't prevent a cavity.
 Be sure to call your dentist if your child complains of tooth pain, which could be a sign of a cavity that needs treatment.